Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 ## Use Case 2: Shared Responsibility

 In a shared responsibility model multiple teams manage the same tenant(s) at the same scope.
-Additionally, a variant of this use case is well suited what previously was called `brownfield` which needs to preserve Policy resources deployed prior to EPAC.
+Additionally, a variant of this use case is well suited to what previously was called `brownfield` which needs to preserve Policy resources deployed prior to EPAC.
 The following diagram shows two EPAC solutions managing the same root (tenant).
 Other Policy as Code solutions can also participate if the solution sets `metadata.pacOwnerId`.

 ![image.png](Images/shared-responsibility.png)